Superhumans Center: Services

-The supervisory board of the clinic includes President's wife Olena Zelenska.
+The array of advanced prostheses offered at the Superhumans Center includes bionic Zeus hands from Aether Biomedical (Poland), Hero Arms from Open Bionics (UK), with training provided by Ottobock (Germany).

+Notable support

 Supporters include rock singer Sting and his partner Trudie Styler, actor and director Liev Schreiber, the British Virgin Group, and various American charities operating under the U.S. Charities covered by 501(c)(3).

 On November 5, 2022, Ukrainian singer-actor Andriy Danylko, also known by his stage name Verka Serduchka, auctioned off his 1974 Rolls-Royce, once owned by Freddie Mercury, through London auction house Sotheby's for £250,000 to deal with the sale of the car to the Superhumans Center for support.
 The car, which was auctioned by Danylko in 2013 for £75,000, raised an additional £36,250 thanks to the sale house waiving the buyer's premium, raising a total of £286,250 (about €328,900).
 In 2023-2024, Dmytro Derevytskyy's company, ALLO donated UAH 15 million for prostheses and prosthetics.